EdoBarroso/Netoffice/README.md

 Base Netoffice installation, but now (partially) working under PHP 5.
 Uses the latest version of JPGraph.

+I just added some exceptions to Gantt plotting, so if there's one or more tasks without due date, it shows an error message.
+There are still some deprecated functions.

+## Environment

 * Windows: Works perfectly under Appserv by default.
 * Linux: Remember to install MS TrueType Fonts under your system.